netdata/netdata/README.md

-Monitors everything, **thousands of metrics per node**|Monitor just a few metrics UI is super fast, optimized for **anomaly detection**|UI is good for just an abstract view **Meaningful presentation**, to help you understand the metrics|You have to know the metrics before you start Install and get results **immediately**|A long preparation is required to get any useful results Use it to **troubleshooting** performance problems|Use them to get statistics of past performance **Kills the console** for tracing performance issues|The console is required for troubleshooting Requires **zero dedicated resources**|Require dedicated resources
+Monitors everything, **thousands of metrics per node**|Monitor just a few metrics UI is super fast, optimized for **anomaly detection**|UI is good for just an abstract view **Meaningful presentation**, to help you understand the metrics|You have to know the metrics before you start Install and get results **immediately**|Long preparation is required to get any useful results Use it for **troubleshooting** performance problems|Use them to get *statistics of past performance* **Kills the console** for tracing performance issues|The console is always required for troubleshooting Requires **zero dedicated resources**|Require large dedicated resources

 Netdata is **open-source**, **free**, super **fast**, very **easy**, completely **open**, extremely **efficient**, **flexible** and integrate-able.